 Mrs. Dalton is a graduate of Kutztown University in Pennsylvania.
 She earned a Bachelor of Science degree with a double major in Special Education and Elementary Education.
 She has a Master's degree as a Reading Specialist from Fort Hays State University and has completed her +30 certification.
 Mrs. Dalton taught in a self-contained classroom for seven years for the South Bergen Jointure Commission, located in Wood-Ridge and then Maywood.
 She also taught in a Resource Room for the Ridgewood public schools.
 She has been teaching in Franklin Lakes since 2003.
 Mrs. Dalton is a certified Orton-Gillingham teacher.
+She was honored to be selected by the Bergen County Teacher'Educational Services Professionals Recognition Program as the Teacher of the Year for Colonial Road School for the 2023 - 2024 school year.

 Mrs. Dalton loves reading, word games and spending time with her family.
 She also enjoys teaching in the Franklin Lakes school system, where all three of her children received a wonderful education.